 - Choking from material that might get stuck in your throat: When teens make their own braces, the material from the braces may unwind and end up in their throat while sleeping, essentially causing choking.

 - Tooth decay and discoloration: Fake braces are stuck to the teeth using cheap adhesives.
-This causes grave damage to the tooth enamel.
+This causes serious damage to tooth enamel.
 The adhesive can also dig deep into the tooth and cause discoloration over time.

-- Shifting of teeth: They can cause teeth to shift in unprecedented ways.
+- Shifting of teeth: They can cause teeth to shift—but not in the ways you want.
 You could end up with teeth that were more crooked than you had to begin with.

 Are fake braces dangerous?

 Fake dental braces raise quite a lot of alarms when it comes to health issues.
 The dangers are real and can even affect your health if worn too often.
-No fashion trend is worth the risk if it has negative effects on your wellbeing.
+No fashion trend is worth risking your wellbeing.

-Fake braces that look real are far more hazardous than perceived.
-The cons completely outweigh the temporary purpose of following a social media trend.
+Fake braces that look real are hazardous.
+The cons completely outweigh the temporary joy of following a social media trend.
 The problem with artificial braces lies in the materials they are composed of.
 Often toxic, they can even cost you your life if you aren’t careful.

 Modern problems like the artificial braces trend can only be tackled with awareness and education.
-For this, health authorities and parental guardians will have to be especially watchful.
-It's imperative to make younger generations understand that no trend is worth risking their health or even their life.
+For this, health authorities, parents, and guardians will have to be watchful.
+It's critical to make younger generations understand that no trend is worth risking their health or their lives.